denwilliams/tuyaha-mqtt/README.md

 > NOTE: this is still works-in-progress.
 May be unstable and not fully tested.

+> NOTE2: the Tuya API this uses is deprecated and it looks like already some things are starting to not work.
+Will need to move to their new API.

 ## Configuration

 This uses [mqtt-usvc](https://github.com/denwilliams/mqtt-usvc) which can be configured using a YAML file, environment variables, or using Consul KV.